 Listener Surveys: Okay, we continue to drive this topic into the ground, but we really do like to hear from you.
 Many thanks to everyone who has taken the time to fill out the Listener Survey.
 The survey takes just a minute or two to complete and provides us with an opportunity to learn where you are and hear your thoughts and comments on the show.
 Click here to take the survey.

 To subscribe to the brand new SkyWritings, an email newsletter from the WeatherBrains gang, click HERE.

 Picks of the Week:

-Bill Murray – gets the fog horn!
+Bill Murray – Gets the fog horn!

-James Spann – Interactive snow information
+James Spann – Interactive weather satellite imagery

 The WeatherBrains crew includes your host, James Spann, plus other notable geeks like Nate Johnson, Bill Murray, Aubrey Urbanowicz, Rick Smith, Kevin Selle, and Brian Peters.
 They bring together a wealth of weather knowledge and experience for another fascinating netcast about weather.

 The following note was penned to the WeatherBrains gang by Tim Bice.

 You mentioned on the most recent WB that you had not heard of the NWS offices on Instagram.
 As Jesse mentioned there are several experimental offices.
 Here is a list for your enjoyment: